 Preston part-time buy-back contributions.

-Employers will need to provide the dates of movements between sections of the Scheme to NILGOSC when they occur, at year end (or date of leaving if earlier) and confirm to NILGOSC which section the member was in at that time.
+Employers will need to provide the dates of movements between sections of the Scheme to NILGOSC when they occur, at monthly or year end (or date of leaving if earlier) and confirm to NILGOSC which section the member was in at that time.
 Each employer must determine the most effective method to achieve this which may or may not involve the payroll system holding these dates.

 Pensionable Pay (PP)